siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 same, but the populated states are different, so the split and recombination phases are not the same spatial decomposition.

+This also explains why recombination still produces two spatially distributed output arms rather than a single merged beam.
+The recombiner is a two-port linear map: it sends the two incoming arm fields into the sum and difference output channels.
+Those channels emerge in different spatial directions, so the recovered field is written across two output arms even when one of them is dark at a bright point.

 So the slowdown question belongs to recombination, not to the initial split.

 ---